 Nature has a unique ability to blow our minds—whether it’s a mountain, a sunset, or a butterfly.
 And the awe we experience in nature has the power to not only shift our perspectives, it can even heal us.
 (For more info on this, check out this article from UC-Berkeley.)

-My pursuit of nature knowledge has lead me to more awe-inspiring experiences in the outdoors.
+My pursuit of natural knowledge has led me to more awe-inspiring experiences in the outdoors.
 (And I don’t even live near a national park.)
 I know that awe has changed me and that over time, it’s helped bring healing to my anxiety-prone mind.

 3. A Sense of Stewardship